MyElectricSheep/Mini-Yelp/README.md

 This is not an exhaustive list.

 You're encouraged to check the controllers folder and check what you can do with the API! :nerd_face:

-This API is [deployed here on Heroku](https://wbs-mini-yelp.herokuapp.com/) for testing purposes